7 Vegan Cafes & Restaurants in Inverness, Scotland: Tried & Tested

-Inverness has a slowly developing vegan food scene.
-While the number of options could be better, the options that are already in place are very good indeed.
-In this post, we provide the details on some of the vegan cafes and restaurants in Inverness that we personally recommend, all tried and tested by us.
+Inverness has a developing vegan food scene.
+While the number of vegan-friendly eateries could certainly be better, the options that are already available are very good in terms of quality.

 If you’re vegan/plant-based and planning to visit Inverness in the near future, fear not.
 We’ve got you covered.